bhisaac/5eFP/5eFP-SRD.md

 ## Armor

 Fantasy gaming worlds are a vast tapestry made up of many different cultures, each with its own technology level.
 For this reason, adventurers have access to a variety of armor types, ranging from leather armor to chain mail to costly plate armor, with several other kinds of armor in between.
 The Armor table collects the most commonly available types of armor found in the game and separates them into three categories: light armor, medium armor, and heavy armor.
-Many warriors with medium or heavy armor proficiency supplement their armor with a shield.
+Many warriors supplement their armor with a shield.

 The Armor table shows the cost, weight, and other properties of the common types of armor worn in fantasy gaming worlds.

 ***Armor Proficiency.*** Anyone can put on a suit of armor or strap a shield to an arm.
 Only those proficient in the armor’s use know how to wear it effectively, however.
 Your class gives you proficiency with certain types of armor.
-Medium and heavy armor proficiency also grants proficiency with shields.
 If you wear armor that you lack proficiency with, you have disadvantage on any ability check or attack roll that involves STR or DEX, and you can’t cast spells.

+**_Damage Reduction_.** Armor reduces damage dealt to its wearer from attacks.
+Medium and heavy armor also reduces the number of wounds assigned to the wearer.
+The armor (and shield) you wear determines how much damage reduction you get or if you can reduce the number of wounds assigned to you.

+### Shield

-***Shields.*** A shield is made from wood or metal and requires a free hand to equip.
-While you have a shield equiped, you have the following game features.
+A shield is made from wood or metal and requires a free hand to equip.
+While you have a shield equipped, you have the following game features.

-- **_Shield Bash_.** Whenever you take the Attack action and use one of your attacks to shove a creature, if you succeed, you may deal 1 point of bludgeoning damage to the creature.
+- **_Shield Bash_.** Whenever you take the Attack action and use one of your attacks to shove a creature, if you succeed, you can deal 1 point of bludgeoning damage to the creature.
 - **_Shield (Reaction, Rest)_.** When damage is dealt to you while you have a shield equipped, you may reduce that damage by 1.

 ### Light Armor